Download the complete service offering

 In comparison, to Dedicated Hardware Platform costs, the VMware rate should be compared to the combination of the cost for a physical server and network connectivity and security protection.
 Each VMware server has the ability to host multiple guest operating systems.

 There is a one-time set up fee per slice (SL1V0) for customer shared VMware solutions; this fee will recover the costs for a customer's portion of the existing VMware infrastructure.
 This cost is similar to the "one time" costs customers now pay to procure hardware and software for customer dedicated distributed hosting.
-This cost is included in the BAR (Business Application Request form) and identified as "set up" fees and agreed to by both the customer and ITD.
+This cost is included in the BAR (Business Application Request form) and identified as "set up" fees and agreed to by both the customer and MassIT.